 Even if your building is high enough to deter potential burglars, animals can access your home.
-This means neighboring cats and birds could be spreading disease and making a mess.
+This means neighboring cats and birds could be spreading disease and making a mess indoors.

 Of course, these issues pale in comparison to the safety concerns of cats using a balcony.
 You may be convinced that your cat is sensible and enjoys innate good sense and balance.

 Accidents can and will happen, though.
-Falls from tall buildings is so commonplace that a name for the phenomena has been coined.
-Cats falling from a height greater than two stories is known as feline high-rise syndrome.
+Falls from tall buildings are so commonplace that a name for the phenomena has been coined.
+Cats falling from a height greater than two stories is known as ‘feline high-rise syndrome.’

 Feline high-rise syndrome was first discussed in the Journal of Feline Medicine and Surgery in 2004.
 119 cats tumbled from a height over 4 years and the results were studied.

 Unsurprisingly, most of the cats in question suffered injuries of varying severity.
 While cats have a ‘righting instinct’ that helps them land on their feet, they’re not invulnerable.
 Falling from balconies can be damaging.

 If your cat cannot get onto a balcony, they can’t jump off it.
-If your cat does use your balcony, however, take steps to ensure their safety.
+If your cat does use your balcony, you should take steps to ensure its safety.

 How Can I Keep My Cat Away from My Apartment Balcony?

-To keep your cat away from your balcony, make the area as unappealing as possible.
+To keep your cat away from your balcony, make the area unappealing.
 Your cat will be innately curious, and we all know how that ends.

 Keep the door to your balcony closed whenever it’s not in use.
 If your cat cannot gain access to the balcony, it may lose interest.
 This could be wishful thinking, though.
 Cats want what they can’t have, and forbidden things will always intrigue them.